History of Sarn Park services

 The old-style amenity building, pictured in 2015.

-Like many services on the M4, customer levels have increased, but not by as much as at other services.
-As a result, Sarn Park managed to miss out on funding, with parts of it falling into disuse.
-Competition from a huge retail development opposite made growth particularly difficult as other services turned to takeaway facilities to balance the books.
+Like many service areas on the M4, customer levels have increased, but not by as much as in the rest of the country.
+As a result, Sarn Park managed to miss out on funding, with parts of it repeatedly falling into disuse.
+Competition from the huge retail development opposite made it even harder to compete in an era where most road users just wanted any takeaway branded food.

 Kim Howells MP, 1992.

-In addition to the amenity buildings, there was a disused two-storey HGV MOT centre in the HGV parking area.
-There was also an RAC hut positioned outside.
-An early description suggests that temporary buildings were used before the octagonal ones were built.
+In addition to the amenity buildings, there was a two-storey HGV MOT centre in the HGV parking area, which became disused, and an RAC hut positioned outside.

-The site was initially branded Trusthouse Forte, with Little Chef being the main facility.
-In 1988 Forte merged their own brand with their Welcome Break brand, and Sarn Park became a Welcome Break service area.
+The site was initially branded Trusthouse Forte, with the Little Chef restaurant being the main facility.
+Forte merged their own brand with their Welcome Break brand on 19 May 1988, and Sarn Park became a Welcome Break service area, with a plaque unveiled by the mayor-elect for Ogwr Borough Council.
 A leaflet dated a few years later said it had The Granary, Little Chef and The Shop.
 These progressed into Eat In, Starbucks and WHSmith.
-It remained a small building, and there was no space available for a game arcade, which further reduced its income.
+The nearby hotel became Welcome Lodge.
+The small service area building had no space available for a game arcade, which further reduced its income.

 Some of the road signs were still original to the site, and in 2016 still included directions for "Commercials" - a word for HGVs not used beyond the 1980s.